 - 2 hours of business ethics

 Who Should Attend

-Compliance professionals, in-house and outside counsel, human resources professionals, board members, and company managers with a background and interest in creating and maintaining effective compliance and ethics programs
+Compliance professionals, in-house and outside counsel, human resources professionals, internal auditors, board members, and company managers with a background and interest in creating and maintaining effective compliance and ethics programs

-Prerequisites: While not required, participants with a foundation in corporate compliance programs would most benefit from this program.
+Prerequisites: Participants with a foundation in corporate compliance programs would most benefit from this program.